flatironinstitute/sciware/17_FICluster/main.md

 - disBatch Advantages
     - Dynamic scheduling handles variable-length jobs
+    - Easy way to make good use of exclusive nodes
-    - Status file of successful and failed jobs
+    - Status file of job success; easily retry failed jobs
-    - Easy retries of failed jobs
-    - Scales beyond 10K+ jobs
+    - Scales beyond 10K+ jobs, low overhead for short jobs
+    - Can modify execution resources on the fly
+    - Can be used outside of Slurm, e.g. on a workstation

 ## Summary of Parallel Jobs